willy-wagtail/windfarm/README.md

 ### Services

-Following the "Onion" architecture, I prefer creating layers of services with defined responsibilities.
+Following the "Onion" architecture, I created layers of services with defined responsibilities.

 - Services in "app/services/http" only deal with calling backend.

 - The next layer, we have the app-wide services that are in app/services but NOT in app/services/ui.
-These deals with non-view specific business logic, perhaps caching, data transformation, that kind of thing.
+These deals with non-view business logic, perhaps caching, data transformation, that kind of thing.
-    - E.g. transforms backend data/DTOs to more useful structures For example in WindfarmService.getIndexedMeterReadings$, I construct a day / hour indexed data structure so I don't have to iterate through the data too much.
+    - E.g. WindfarmService.getIndexedMeterReadings$ - transforms backend data/DTOs to a day and hour indexed data structure so I don't have to iterate through the data too much.

-- Last layer, we have the /services/ui layer, which uses the app-wide services, and adapts it to exactly what the UI needs.
+- Last layer, we have the /services/ui layer, which adapts the app-wide services to exactly what the UI needs.
     - These are injected into the "smart" components - e.g. the CapacityFactorComponent.
 Generally I have one service per "smart" component, but depends.
     - UI components are lazy loaded, so these are tree-shakeable with the providedIn method of declaring the service.